gilben1/dicebot/README.md

 # Autojoin

-Create a directory called logs, add a file autojoin.txt Line seperated list of channels + passcode (if necessary)
+In the subdirectory data, add or edit the file autojoin.txt Line seperated list of channels + passcode (if necessary)

 Ex.